There is this rhythm in the paintings on display in the group art exhibition, Sirjana-2022: A Collective Art Show.

 In the exhibition, most rhythmic paintings are created in the abstract form where their composition and colour combination have enhanced their fluidity, sending out pleasant vibes to the viewers.
 Veteran artist Shashi Shah’s two paintings—Colourful Horses and Black Horses— featured in the exhibition showcase horses on movement.
 There is this sense of rhythm on those running horses.

 Likewise, artist Navindra Man Rajbhandari has created a set of four abstract paintings titled Tamasoma Jyotirgmaya using bold and vibrant colours like red, yellow, black, white and more.
 His curvy, straight or curly lines also have similar essence as if the lines are dancing to some happy music.

-Then, artist Sunil Ranjit using the religious motif of Mahakaali has depicted the mask dance in the abstract form where he has beautifully played with the luminosity in his composition.
-Not only religious motifs, but he has also represented the social life of rural Kathmandu, where few Newa men and women are busy with rice planting and playing musical instruments in another set of paintings.
+Then, artist Sunil Ranjit using the religious motif of Mahakaali depicted the mask dance in the abstract form where he beautifully played with the luminosity in his composition for Sirjana-2022.
+Not only religious motifs, but he has also represented the social life of rural Kathmandu, where a few Newa men and women are busy with rice planting and playing musical instruments in another set of paintings.

 Installation art too

-Moreover, the first floor of the gallery for Sirjana-2020 is garnered with not only the paintings but installations and sculptors as well.
+Moreover, the first floor of the gallery for Sirjana-2022 is garnered with paintings, installations, and sculptors.

-Then, Sirjana-2020 also features paintings from veteran artists such as Krishna Manandhar, Batsa Gopal Vaidya, Sharda Ranjit, Madan Chitra, Radheshyam Mulmi, Lok Chitrakar, Shyam Lal Shrestha, and Devina Malla among others.
+Then, Sirjana-2022 also features paintings from veteran artists such as Krishna Manandhar, Batsa Gopal Vaidya, Sharda Ranjit, Madan Chitra, Radheshyam Mulmi, Lok Chitrakar, Shyam Lal Shrestha, and Devina Malla among others.

-Moreover, one gets to witness artworks from different generations of artists along with modern and traditional artworks.
+Moreover, one gets to witness artworks from different generations of artists and modern and traditional artworks.
 This year, 24 artists’ artworks have been showcased in the exhibition.